 Her surrealist artworks create wondrous alternative realities as well as capturing and visualizing abstract feelings and situations.
 This is the case, for example, in the series Communication Disorder realized using digital collage, which visualizes the emotions and physical experiences of introverts.

-She concretizes their shyness and social difficulties creating highly metaphorical works where spiky, succulent-head characters with wary eyes either sit uncomfortably as objects of our vision or carelessly ride fantastic creatures as they seek refuge from reality in their imagination.
+Her works show their shyness and social difficulties, creating highly metaphorical works where spiky, succulent-head characters with wary eyes either sit uncomfortably as objects of our vision or carelessly ride fantastic creatures as they seek refuge from reality in their imagination.

 In the series The Poetry of Horror, Grycja aims to display the exaggeration of the circumstances and dangers in life by combining daring manipulations of creatures and plants.
 As a figurative artist, she is exploring the relations of shapes and forms in compositions depending on lights and colours.
 Her surreal art blurs the boundaries between reality and fantasy as her unreal and incongruous visions brightly become part of everyday life.